scopplestone/testing/README.md

 ## PICLas Documentation

-The documentation of PICLas can be found [here](testing-piclas.readthedocs.io)
+The documentation of PICLas can be found in the [User Guide](https://testing-piclas.readthedocs.io/)

 ## Installation

-The installation of PICLas is described in the [User Guide](testing-piclas.readthedocs.io/en/latest/installation.html)
+The installation of PICLas is described [here](https://testing-piclas.readthedocs.io/en/latest/installation.html)

 ## Regression Testing